schmitech/aws-cli-automation-utils/README.md

 ## Access pre-configured EC2 dev instance

 There is a instance in DEV account can use as testing environment.
-The instance is called 'dr-automaiton-solution'.
+The instance is called 'dr-automation-solution'.
 You can connect to it via CloudShell or locally using AWS session manager.
-If using CloudShell, you can use the DEV account ID (something like 12345678109) as SSO has already been configured following the previous steps:
+If using CloudShell, you can use the DEV account ID (something like 12345678109) as SSO has already been configured following the previous steps (replace i-1234567 with real instance id):

 ```
-aws ssm start-session --target i-0b31a1147569ecfc6 --profile profile-name-XXXXXXX --region ca-central-1
+aws ssm start-session --target i-1234567 --profile profile-name-XXXXXXX --region ca-central-1
 ```

-Once connected, you need to change to ec2-user as by running:
+Once connected, you need to change to ec2-user and login to aws using SSO profile (used previous steps to create one if it doesn't exist):
 ```
 sudo su - ec2-user
+aws sso login  --profile profile-name-XXXXXXX
 ```

 The project is under 'dr-automation' folder in home directory.

 ## Building the Project